Legal Entity Identifiers for government entities

 “An institutional unit is an economic entity that is capable, in its own right, of owning assets, incurring liabilities and engaging in economic activities and in transactions with other entities.”

-Institutional units are grouped together to form institutional sectors on the basis of their functions and objectives.
+Institutional units are grouped to form institutional sectors based on their functions and objectives.
 The five sectors are:

 - Non-financial corporations